Get covered in minutes!

 Tips to Prevent Distracted Driving

-Distracted driving diverts your attention from operating a vehicle and can include a number of activities like using your phone, texting, adjusting the radio, setting your navigation, applying makeup and eating or drinking.
+Distracted driving diverts your attention from operating a vehicle and can include activities like using your phone, texting, adjusting the radio, setting your navigation, applying makeup, and eating or drinking.

-During Distracted Driving Awareness month in April, the NSC and NHTSA have these tips to get you to your destination safely:
+The NHTSA and NSC have these tips to get you to your destination safely:

 Take a minute to prep before you drive